 Go to the Interfaces section in Kerio Control's administration interface.

 Right-click on the interface you want to configure (i.e, Trusted/Local Interfaces)

 On the Configure Port window, select the speed and duplex settings you see fit in the Speed and duplex drop-down menu:

 Note: For Kerio Control Software Appliance, some values may not be supported.

 Click Apply.
 Once saved, changes will take effect.

-After the changes have been saved, the speed of the Internet connection and duplex mode is the same as on the other hardware device.
+After the changes have been saved, the internet connection speed and duplex mode should be the same as on the hardware device.